The birth of a future ruler of the Tokugawa Clan is wrought with war and despair.

 Blood dripped from Eizo’s hand to mix with the blood running down his leg.
 He smiled crudely of triumph and vengeance.
 His eyes turned bright blue, as did his hand that was holding the blade.

 She tried to pull the spear from the intruder’s leg, but he held it in place, with steely strength.
-A white blast pulsed from the Izado’s hand.
-In the blink of an eye the white pulse traveled up the wooden handle of the spear, shattering into hundreds of splinters.
+In the blink of an eye a white pulse traveled from the izado’s hand, up the wooden handle of the spear, shattering into hundreds of splinters.
 Lady Tokugawa laid sprawled on the walkway of her home.

 Hearing the explosion, a servant rushed in to find Lady Tokugawa unconscious on the floor.
 She slid to her knees, propping her Lady up on her lap.

 A strong gust bent the trees and vegetation of the courtyard over.
-The servant shielded her Lady’s bloodied face and squinted up at the end of the courtyard, to see the lights reflecting off a shiny black dragon.
+The servant shielded her Lady’s bloodied face with the flowing cuff of her kimono and squinted up at the end of the courtyard, to see the lights reflecting off a shiny black dragon.
 The Izado was limping towards the dragon, where he hefted himself up on its back.
 The Izado yelled out and another strong gust of wind burst through the courtyard.
 The black dragon lifted into the night sky, where it disappeared with its rider.

 The young servant dispatched by Lady Tokugawa to find her husband sprinted blindly through the night, toward the front gates.
 She stumbled and slid on her face in the ankle high grass and mud, only to get up and run as fast as she could again.
 The young servant saw a terrible vision in the night sky above the Tokugawa land’s gate.
 A winged beast spewed forth fire at the ground.
 The light of the fire reflected off the dragon to show a bright red scaly skin.